livecode/livecode-ide/Documentation/guides/lcb-style-guide.md

 ## Copyright headers

-Please include a licence header at the top of the `.lcb` file.
+Please include a license header at the top of the `.lcb` file.

 For the main LiveCode repository, or for any community extensions, the license is the [GNU General Public License v3](http://www.gnu.org/licenses) *without*